 The Project-Based Recovery Opportunity Program (PROP) targets mid-size businesses that are located or intend to locate in an area suffering from the long-term effects of hurricanes Katrina and/or Rita.

-OCD-DRU is accepting new applications for the program, and approximately $5 million is currently available in PROP funding, which comes from Community Development Block Grant dollars provided by the U.S. Department of Housing and Urban Development for recovery from hurricanes Katrina and Rita.
+OCD-DRU is accepting new applications for the program, which is funded with Community Development Block Grant dollars provided by the U.S. Department of Housing and Urban Development for recovery from hurricanes Katrina and Rita.

 For-profit businesses, community-based non-profit organizations, community development financial institutions and community-based economic development organizations headquartered in or with significant operations in Louisiana are eligible to apply for direct low-cost loans for an eligible project.
 The program has already approved 18 projects.